Coronavirus Vaccine Could Be Available Sooner Than Expected If Clinical Trials Go Well, Dr. Anthony Fauci Says

 As The Associated Press reported in June, the Trump administration is reportedly angling to have a coronavirus vaccine approved and deployed sooner rather than later, perhaps as an effort to boost his candidacy and be able to take credit for it.

-At the time, Fauci noted that he was cautiously optimistic that a vaccine could be ready by the end of the year, though he was also clear, then as he is now, that science should be the driving factor in the decision to approve a vaccine.
+At the time, Fauci noted that he was cautiously optimistic that a vaccine could be ready by the end of the year, though he has always been clear that science should be the driving factor in the decision to approve a vaccine.

 “The ultimate goal of this would be to get full licensure based on clear-cut efficacy and safety data,” he said.